loophp/path-hasher/README.md

 ## Description

-A library to serialize a filesystem object (file, directory, symlink) into different hash formats.
+A library to serialize a filesystem object (file, directory, symlink).

 The current implementation focuses on the NAR (Nix ARchive) format used by Nix for deterministic path hashing.